Tummy Tuck (Abdominoplasty)

 Endoscopic abdominoplasty – is used to tighten the muscles of the abdominal wall to give better contour.
 This is carried out through a short incision above the pubic hair.
 Liposuction may also be performed through the same incision.
 Skin is not removed during this procedure.

-An alternative less invasive procedure that should always be considered before opting for the above procedures is liposuction.
+An alternative less invasive procedure to a tummy tuck that should always be considered before opting for the above procedures is liposuction.
 This procedure reduces fat and may cause a little retraction of the skin.

 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Tummy Tuck (Abdominoplasty) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.